mrdandelion6/six.nvim/doc/linux/ubuntu/setup.md

-# Ubuntu Setup
+# ubuntu setup

-Read this to get started with setting up Neovim on Ubuntu.
-Install the following plugin dependencies:
+read this to get started with setting up neovim on ubuntu. install the following plugin dependencies:

-## Base
+## base

-The following dependencies are needed for multliple plugins:
+the following dependencies are needed for multliple plugins:

 ```bash
 sudo apt install curl unzip yarn